-Who Is William Barr?
-Trump's New Attorney General Pick Is Familiar With The Role
+Donald Trump's New Pick For Attorney General Has Some Experience With The Role

 Ever since Jeff Sessions was ousted from his role as U.S. attorney general back in November, the search has been on for a new lead of the Department of Justice (DOJ).
 On Friday, Dec.
 7, President Donald Trump tapped his next nominee for the role: once-and-future attorney general William Barr, according to CNN.
 That said, if you're wondering who William Barr is, here's some information on the 68-year-old Republican lawyer.

 For one thing, he's not new to the role.
 Barr previously served as attorney general under the late President George H.W.
 Bush from 1991 to 1993, per The Washington Post.
 Since then, he's reportedly worked in the private sector, retiring from his position at Verizon Communications in 2008, Reuters reported.

 It might not be totally surprising news, though.
 People familiar with the matter told the Post on Dec.
 6 that the president told his advisers that he planned to nominate Barr, as he seemed to meet many of the requirements Trump is looking for.
 “The president is very, very focused on [a candidate] looking the part and having credentials consistent with the part,” one insider said.
 Elite Daily reached out to the White House for comment on the selection, but did not immediately hear back.